Version 1.4 - Last Updated: 05 May 2026

 • courses shorter than one year

-Courses that are not listed, such as degree programmes, do not need to be credit-bearing.
-However, all LLE courses in CMS will need to have a credit value recorded.
+All LLE courses in CMS will need to have a credit value recorded.
 For courses or course years that are not credit-bearing, a default credit value will be captured in CMS (for example 360 credits for a three-year undergraduate degree).

-Q7: What do providers need to do to offer modules under the LLE?
+Q3: What do providers need to do to offer modules under the LLE?

 How funding will work